Japan–United States relations: 1980s: Reagan and Nakasone

 In 1981, Japanese automakers entered into the "voluntary export restraint" limiting the number of autos that they could export to the U.S. to 1.68 million per year.
 One side effect of this quota was that Japanese car companies opened new divisions through which they began developing luxury cars that had higher profit margins, such as with Toyota's Lexus, Honda's Acura, and Nissan's Infiniti.
 Another consequence was that the Japanese car makers began opening auto production plants in the U.S., with the three largest Japanese auto manufacturers all opening production facilities by 1985.
 These facilities were opened primarily in the southern U.S., in states which disadvantaged unions through right-to-work laws.
 The UAW failed in its substantial union-organizing efforts at these plants.
 The Big Three also began investing in and/or developing joint manufacturing facilities with several of the Japanese automakers.
 Ford invested in Mazda as well as setting up a joint facility with them called AutoAlliance International.
 Chrysler bought stock in Mitsubishi Motors and established a joint facility with them called Diamond-Star Motors.
-GM invested in Suzuki and Isuzu Motors, and set up a joint manufacturing facility with Toyota, called NUMMI (New United Motor Manufacturing, Inc.).
+General Motors invested in Suzuki and Isuzu, and set up NUMMI, a joint manufacturing facility with Toyota.

-A qualitatively new stage of Japan-United States cooperation in world affairs appeared to be reached in late 1982 with the election of Prime Minister Yasuhiro Nakasone.
+A qualitatively new stage of Japan–United States cooperation in world affairs appeared to be reached in late 1982 with the election of Prime Minister Yasuhiro Nakasone.
 Officials of the Reagan administration worked closely with their Japanese counterparts to develop a personal relationship between the two leaders based on their common security and international outlook.
 President Reagan and Prime Minister Nakasone enjoyed a particularly close relationship.
-It was Nakasone who backed Reagan to deploy Pershing missiles in Europe at the 1983 9th G7 summit.
+It was Nakasone who backed Reagan to deploy Pershing II missiles in Europe at the 1983 9th G7 summit.
 Nakasone reassured United States leaders of Japan's determination against the Soviet threat, closely coordinated policies with the United States toward Asian trouble spots such as the Korean Peninsula and Southeast Asia, and worked cooperatively with the United States in developing China policy.
-The Japanese government welcomed the increase of American forces in Japan and the western Pacific, continued the steady buildup of the SDF, and positioned Japan firmly on the side of the United States against the threat of Soviet international expansion.
-Japan continued to cooperate closely with United States policy in these areas following Nakasone's term of office, although the political leadership scandals in Japan in the late 1980s (i.e. the Recruit scandal) made it difficult for newly elected President George H. W. Bush to establish the same kind of close personal ties that marked the Reagan years.
+The Japanese government welcomed the increase of American forces in Japan and the western Pacific, continued the steady buildup of the Japan Self-Defense Forces (SDF), and positioned Japan firmly on the side of the United States against the threat of Soviet international expansion.
+Japan continued to cooperate closely with United States policy in these areas following Nakasone's term of office, although the political leadership scandals in Japan in the late 1980s (i.e. the Recruit scandal) made it difficult for newly elected President George H. W. Bush to establish the same kind of close personal ties that marked the Reagan era.